Breathing Techniques for Anxiety

 To recap.
 Take a few minutes twice a day to do the deep diaphragmatic breathing.
 Practice the mindful box breathing regularly at first and then bring it out as a useful tool whenever you feel you need to.
 For the guided imagery meditation, you’ll need some quiet time, but do that regularly too to feel the most benefit.

-If you’d like to discuss your anxiety, do get in touch.
+If you’d like to discuss your anxiety in more depth, do get in touch.
 I support individuals facing the challenges of anxiety and depression.
 I help them explore their problems and how they cope with them – or don’t.
 We look at patterns and seek ways to find greater tranquility.
 We also work out some tools to take away, to help manage difficult feelings if they crop up in the future.
-Please see my contact page for more information.

 What Is A Panic Attack?